-To explain how much CBD you should be taking, you need to know how CBD works in the body.
-Your body produces endocannabinoids, tiny neurotransmitters that connect to our cannabinoid receptors in your nervous system.
-Your endocannabinoid system sends CBD to these receptors to assist with pain, inflammation, stress, anxiety, and relaxation.
+To better answer the question "how much CBD should I take," we need to know how CBD works in the body.
+Your body produces endocannabinoids, tiny neurotransmitters that connect to the cannabinoid receptors in your nervous system.
+Your endocannabinoid system sends CBD to these receptors to assist with discomfort, mood, and sleep.

 You may not know this, but the human body produces a small amount of CBD.
 Adding more CBD to your body's endocannabinoid system gives your body more fuel to fight against the problems you are experiencing.

-This is why CBD is a trending product right now and is being requested in high demand.
-CBD is one of the most natural ways for your body to fight against day-to-day issues with discomfort, mood, sleep, and more.
+This is one of the reasons why CBD is a trending product right now and is in high demand.
+CBD is one of the most natural ways for your body to fight against day-to-day issues and helps to improve overall wellness.

 Now back to our original question, "how much CBD should I take?"
 Your body will need a different amount of CBD based on what is currently causing problems.

 However, the effectiveness of CBD depends on several factors.
 Those factors include:

 - Your body composition (age, weight, height, etc.)